softindex/datakernel/examples/global-ot-demo/README.md

 <img src="http://datakernel.io/static/images/demo-history-graph.png">

-Also, pay attention that this application can work offline.
-So if you make modifications while there is no connection, they will be successfully pushed when connection is restored.

 ### Globally
 Another option is to start demo application globally, which means that your client applications will connect to **Master Node**.
 You can start the application globally in **7 steps**